Anne Kirsti Karlsen

 anne@nsw.no

-Recently, she completed the transformation of the protected Karl Johans gate 14 in the center of Oslo, into a new flagship store and national headquarters for H&M as project manager.
+Recently, she completed the transformation of the listed Karl Johans gate 14 in the center of Oslo into a new flagship store and national headquarters for H&M.

 Education